-In this comparison of bike trainers vs. rollers, you find out their advantages and disadvantages.
-I will explain them in-depth to help you decide which one is the right choice for you.
+In this comparison of bike trainers vs. rollers, you learn their advantages and disadvantages.
+I’ve used them both, so I will also share with you my experience.

 I also answer some FAQs that people ask before buying trainers and rollers.

 Spoiler alert: One is not better than the other – it depends on your needs!

 How to Choose Between a Bike Trainer and Rollers?

 - What are your motivations and capabilities?

 - What do you want to improve (e.g., sprints, endurance, pedaling technique)?